Services & Specialties

 The Organic Garden

-Our on-site organic garden, originally developed with direction from Stone Barns Center for Food and Agriculture, is lovingly maintained by a group of committed community volunteers.
-We grow herbs, vegetables, and fruit which is used in our cooking classes, used to nourish our cancer patients, and donated to Caring for the Hungry and Homeless of Peekskill.
+A variety of herbs, vegetables, and fruit are used in our cooking classes to nourish our cancer patients, and as donations to Caring for the Hungry and Homeless of Peekskill.
 It also serves as a place of relaxation and contemplation for our community and staff.

 Contact us